sandipsahoo2k2/my/articles/engineering/ds/balanced_brackets.md

 4. Finally If stack is empty, The string has balanced brackets.

 #### InterviewDose approach :
+Before the solution, Remember few simple techniques for solving such problems.

+* If only One type of balanced brackets e.g '(' ')' used, then use a stackCounter instead of a Stack.
+* Sometimes They can ask you to balance the given string -> then mark invalid characters with * and solve.
+* Sometimes they want you to count max or min Use a Stack for keeping the index and initisialised with -1 index.

+#### Solution
 ```
 boolean isBalanced(String s) {
 	if(s == null || s.length() == 0) {